My Midlife Call

 My mother's middle years

-She was around forty and busy with the “ordinary”; single-handedly caring and providing for five children; and selling beauty products to all sorts of women.
-She sewed parts of baby dresses, cooked and sold packed pancit and sa malamig to offices near our house, and saved and sold old bottles and newspapers so we could have coffee and pandesal for breakfast.
+In her forties, my mother was a whirlwind of 'ordinary' tasks: single-handedly raising five children and selling beauty products to support us.
+She sewed pieces of baby dresses, cooked and sold packed pancit and sa malamig to nearby offices, and collected old bottles and newspapers to sell for our morning coffee and pandesal.

 I remember her in midlife.

-Everyday in that house, we would wake up early to a breakfast already prepared, our school uniforms sewn and patched, and our bags ready, each with a plastic bag of pastries to sell to our classmates.
-On a Sunday, she would tell me to iron one week of wash, and that was my only contribution to the rigorous chores.
-During this time, she was a regular top-seller of beauty products
+Every morning in that house, we woke to a prepared breakfast, our patched and mended school uniforms ready, and our bags packed with pastries to sell to classmates.
+On Sundays, she'd have me iron a week's worth of laundry, my only contribution to the endless chores.
+During this time, she was a top-selling beauty consultant.

 Peeping through a gap in my middle-age

-In the old house, I remember some happy reunions with my cousins.
-Being the eldest among the brood of children, I would always look out the window to the young ones who would be running up and down the hill.
-Although we were always forbidden to run down the beach, we went anyway, gathering shells and black and red seeds of dama de noche.
-My mother would watch over us as we climbed the sineguwelas and slept under the camachile tree.
-After we had played much and were all tired and dirty, she would wash all of our naked young bodies by the well.
-I can still remember the salty taste of water in that well.
+I have fond memories of reunions with my cousins at that old house.
+Being the eldest, I'd often look out the window at the younger ones running up and down the hill.
+Though we were forbidden to go to the beach, we'd sneak off anyway, collecting shells and the black and red seeds of the dama de noche plant.
+My mother watched us as we climbed the sineguelas tree and napped under the camachile.
+After hours of play, when we were tired and covered in dirt, she'd bathe us by the well.
+I can still taste the salt in that well water.

-Peeping through the gap in my middle age, I feel much love and care as my mother sews used garments, cleans the house, and waters her plants.
-I stay still and quiet in my place, secure in her presence.
-I see her seizing every moment as if she were the dainty folds endowing our home with happy colors.
+Now, peeking through that memory, I feel an overwhelming sense of love and care as I watch her sew used garments, clean the house, and water her plants.
+I remain still and quiet, secure in her presence.
+I see her embracing every moment, filling our home with warmth and vibrant colors.

 Gather your journal entries into memoir pages